wp-plugins/easy-bootstrap-shortcodes/README.txt

 >= Note : we have removed the Line Separator, Dropcaps, Youtube & Vimeo video, Boxesframes, Horizontal Rule, Testimonial, Section Heading, Social, Lead,Page Header, Highlights shortcodes as these are PRO version features, which were committed to free version by mistake. =

+= 4.3.7 =

+* [Update] New option to select the target and alternate text in Responsive Image shortcode.
+* [Update] New option to select the target in tooltip shortcode.

 = 4.3.6 =

 * [Update] Button icon issue resolved.